Skip to main content

 21 Ways to Eat that Frog

 Rather then dwell on theory or concepts, Tracy zooms in on actionable tips, that you can apply instantly.
 Use the tips and take action immediately, as that’s the only way to get results.
 We’ll now zoom in on a few of the tips in more detail.
-Do get more details from the book or our full book summary.
+You can get more details from our complete Eat That Frog summary.

 1. SET THE TABLE